What is the Early Start Denver Model?

 The Early Start Denver Model uses play to increase children’s interest in activities and other people.
-It teaches children that communicating with others is useful and postitive, so they’re motivated to keep trying.
+It teaches children that communicating with others is useful and positive, so they’re motivated to keep trying.
 It also aims to improve communication skills and self-expression.

 Where does the Early Start Denver Model come from?

 The Early Start Denver Model was developed in the United States in 1981.
 It was initially called the ‘play school model’, because its key activities happened as part of children’s play activities.

 What is the idea behind the Early Start Denver Model?

-Autistic children have difficulty learning how to communicate and develop relationships.
+Autistic children need support for learning to communicate and develop relationships.
 This therapy aims to help children learn these skills by:

 - focusing on the communication and relationship skills children already have